logo

 ggplot2: Elegant Graphics for Data Analysis (Use R!) – Hadley Wickham

-YOU CANalytics Book Rating (4 / 5)
+YOU CANalytics Book Rating 4 out of 5 stars (4 / 5)

 ‘ggplot 2’ is an exceptional package to create wonderful graphics on R. It is much better than the base graphics that comes pre-installed with R, so I would recommend you start directly with ggplot 2 without wasting your time on base graphics.
 ‘R for everyone’, the first book we discussed, has a good introduction to ggplot.
 However, if you want to get to further depths of ggplot-2 then this is the book for you.